TheKevJames/web/site/blog/2019-08-05-dockerfile-bootable-vm.md

     gcloud compute images create custom-unoptimized \
         --source-uri gs://my-image-bucket/disk.tar.gz

-You may have noticed I refered to that image as "unoptimized" -- that's because we've not yet attached all the final stuff that makes an image truly useful on GCE, things like IAM integration and such.
+You may have noticed I referred to that image as "unoptimized" -- that's because we've not yet attached all the final stuff that makes an image truly useful on GCE, things like IAM integration and such.
 Fortunately, GCP actually has a built-in import tool which can do this for us: